Dr Kin Wing (Ray) Chan

 2009-2011 Geography Excellence Award and Faculty of Graduate Studies Research Scholarship from University of Calgary, Canada (2 years full scholarships for Master study)

-I am a review editor for the Journal of Frontiers in Veterinary Science.
+2018 - Present: Review editor for the Journal of Frontiers in Veterinary Science.

 My initiative in course design and care in teaching have rewarded me with the teaching qualification of Associate Fellow of the Higher Education Academy in 2016.
 I have experience as a teaching assistant in modules on both human geography and urban planning for both undergraduate and postgraduate students.